SocialNerds/TensorFlow-Hotdog-Not-Hotdog-episode-29/README.md

 - Go to data/scripts/images/car and add 100-200 photos of cars
 - Go to data/scripts/images/hd and add 100-200 photos of Hot Dogs
-- Go to data/scripts/images/test and add a photo of car or a Hot Dog, named test.jpg
+- Go to data/scripts/images/test and add a photo of a car or a Hot Dog, named test.jpg

 Run in root folder,
 ~~~~